Last Updated on

 We think you easily find 20-plus things to do when spending a weekend in Jacksonville.
 Challenge accepted?

-Raleigh is filled with great museums and restaurants that would be perfect for an afternoon day date, definitely for an entire weekend.
+Raleigh is filled with great museums and restaurants that would be perfect for a date night, definitely for an entire weekend.
 If you’re in the area during the summer, a section of Dorothea Dix Park transforms into one of the state’s most beautiful sunflower fields.

 Year-Round Things to Do in Raleigh